 Here are some questions to reflect on that can guide you to the right decision on whether self-managing your rental is for you:

 - Do you categorize owning a rental property as a job or do you treat it only as an investment?
-Self-managing can become a full-time activity and will demand a huge part of your attention.
+Self-managing can become a full-time job and will demand a huge part of your attention.
 You need to have adequate time to commit to operating the rental.
 Otherwise, hiring a property manager is a sound alternative.

 - Do you live near your rental unit?
 If an emergency occurs, how soon can you arrive and deal with the urgent situation?
 Should an interested prospect ask for a property showing, can you be physically there quickly?
 If you’re a long-distance landlord, it’s wise to obtain the services of a local property manager.